Skip to main content

 Education

-• 2011 - 2015: BA in Public Health, University of California, Berkeley
+• 2011 - 2015: B.A.
+Public Health, University of California, Berkeley

-• 2015 - 2019: MD, University of Hawaii John A. Burns School of Medicine
+• 2015 - 2019: M.D., University of Hawaii John A. Burns School of Medicine

-• 2019 - 2022: Internal Medicine Residency, University of California, San Diego
+• 2019 - 2022: Internal Medicine Residency, UC San Diego

-• 2022 - 2023: Internal Medicine Chief Resident, University of California, San Diego
+• 2022 - 2023: Internal Medicine Chief Resident, UC San Diego

 Research Interests